nolanlawson/pouchdb-ionic/README.md

 PouchDB runs great in the Ionic Framework.
 Here's how to get started.

 _Note: these instructions were written for Ionic 1.
-For Ionic 2, you might try [How To Use PouchDB + SQLite For Local Storage In Ionic 2](https://gonehybrid.com/how-to-use-pouchdb-sqlite-for-local-storage-in-ionic-2/)._
+For Ionic 2, you might try [this tutorial](https://gonehybrid.com/how-to-use-pouchdb-sqlite-for-local-storage-in-ionic-2/)._

 ## Sample app